marcuspat/turbo-flow-claude/Rackspace_Kubernetes_Cluster_Survival_Guide.md

 4. Storage won't mount (fix: detach and reattach)
 5. Networking is borked (fix: restart CoreDNS/Calico)

-When in doubt: Check the health script, force delete stuck pods, and open a ticket if it's infrastructure-level.
+When in doubt: Check the health script, force delete stuck pods, and open a ticket if it's infrastructure level.

-Good luck! 🚀
+Good luck!